worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 The trainers should keep the goals in mind when pairing, at the start of the program pairing may feel similar to a knowledge share or onboarding exercise; transferring pairing skills are as important as delivering value.

 This should change over time.
-The ping pong technique is excellent to gauge how much support your pair needs, gradually stepping back, giving your pair much more freedom and responsibility, allowing them to drive the majority of the sessions.
+The [ping pong](https://martinfowler.com/articles/on-pair-programming.html#PingPong){:target="_blank"  rel="noreferrer"} technique is excellent to gauge how much support your pair needs, gradually stepping back, giving your pair much more freedom and responsibility, allowing them to drive the majority of the sessions.

 ### Mobbing

 Mobbing is an excellent tool to get the tem aligned, share knowledge, or roll out a global change to the codebase.

->Picking a piece of work to mob on takes some thought, we first thought that mobbing on a terraform piece would be beneficial, the majority team did not have any experience with [GCP](https://cloud.google.com/){:target="_blank"  rel="noreferrer"} or [Terraform](https://www.terraform.io/){:target="_blank"  rel="noreferrer"}.
+Picking a piece of work to mob on takes some thought, we first thought that mobbing on a terraform piece would be beneficial, the majority team did not have any experience with [GCP](https://cloud.google.com/){:target="_blank"  rel="noreferrer"} or [Terraform](https://www.terraform.io/){:target="_blank"  rel="noreferrer"}.
 We thought that mobbing would be beneficial to the entire team as they will all get exposure to both GCP and Terraform, this was not correct.
 We ended up in a session with many folks feeling left behind and not able to contribute.
 In hindsight this sort of task would have been better suited to a timeboxed trainer led session.

 #### How to identify a mobbing session

 - Discuss the challenge during a tech huddle
 - Organised a 1 hour mobbing session session
 - Ask the team to review documentation before kick starting